bklofas/rtl-aprs-igate/README.md

 If the `modprobe -r` command errors, reboot the computer to unload the module.

-### 1.3 RTL-SDR Dongle Options
+### 1.3 Configuration file

-The `station.conf` file has all of the options for the RTL-SDR dongle.
+The `station.conf` file has all of the options for the RTL-SDR dongle and Direwolf.

 ```
 mkdir -p ~/rtl-aprs-igate